 EliteForm

-The most important part of strength and conditioning is knowing if the training program is eliciting favorable adaptations in performance and injury reduction.
-Barbell tracking is only a small part of that equation; thus, coaches must budget for all of the needs of sports training, including other technologies as well.
-Overall, most organizations will want to invest in weight room technology to collect data and deploy training programs.
+The most important part of strength and conditioning is knowing if the training program elicits favorable adaptations toward performance and injury reduction KPIs.
+Barbell tracking is only a small part of that equation; thus, coaches must budget for all needs of sports training.
+Overall, most organizations will want to invest in weight room technology and weight training devices to collect data and deploy training programs.

 Since you’re here…